 It turned out the Prussians did.

-This Austro-Prussian war brought an inevitable end to the confederation and contributed, as we saw earlier, to the decision to redefine the Austrian Empire as Austria-Hungary.
+This Austro-Prussian war brought an inevitable end to the confederation and contributed, as we saw earlier in this series of posts, to the decision to redefine the Austrian Empire as Austria-Hungary.

 Incidentally, Prussia went off and formed a new confederation imaginatively named the North German Confederation.

-We’re almost done with Habsburg terms that visitors to Vienna might need to know.
-Our penultimate article looks at the issue of Habsburg titles, particularly the rather marvellous idea of an Archduke or Archduchess.
+We’re now almost done with Habsburg terms that visitors to Vienna might need to know.
+Our penultimate article looks at the issue of Habsburg titles, particularly the rather grand idea of an Archduke or Archduchess.